davidkhalifa/DPIA-DFD/generated md files/high_level_overview.md

 - Personal data is pseudonymized when used for analytics
 - Regional data storage complies with data sovereignty requirements
 - Retention periods are defined based on legal requirements

+## Lifecycle Overview

+The Commerce Financial Platforms system processes personal data through distinct stages:

+1. **Collection**: Customer provides personal information during signup and purchase
+2. **Processing**: Data is used to process payments, calculate taxes, and deliver products
+3. **Storage**: Information is stored according to purpose-based retention policies
+4. **Sharing**: Minimal necessary data is shared with external parties like payment processors
+5. **Deletion**: Customer data is removed or anonymized upon request or after retention periods